 Unit 14 – Listening Skills for Music Technologists

-Throughout this unit you will learn about the listening skills required to engineer sound.
+You will learn about the listening skills required to engineer sound.
 You will explore the potential of hearing by learning to listen actively instead of passively.
 You explore the world of sound and share your discoveries with each other.
 Your assessment is split into 3 assignments focusing on work you will do in class.
-The assignments are split into tasks with marks awarded for each which may include reproducing and identifying particular elements.
+The assignments are split into tasks with marks awarded for each which may include analysing and identifying particular elements.

 Unit 25 – Music Production Techniques